-I had never used a camera other than my trusty iPhone X and my nice little Canon point and shoot.
-These offered pretty good photos, had enough complexity, and served my needs well enough that I had nagging doubts about learning more.
+I had never used a digital single lens reflex (DSLR) or the increasingly popular mirrorless cameras.
+My trusty iPhone X and my nice little Canon point and shoot offer amazingly good photos, have enough complexity, and serve my needs well enough.
+I had nagging doubts about learning more.
 I pondered whether it would be worth the time and money that it would take to learn to use more professional photography equipment.
 I also wondered if I would be able to learn enough in time to avoid being a burden on this expedition.

 In the end, the decision boiled down to the opportunity to see Jordan, especially to see it the way photographers see it!

 I soon learned that one question always leads to many, many more with photography.

 There are a vast number of choices available with Digital Single Lens Reflex (DSLR) cameras and mirrorless cameras and mastery of them is a lifelong endeavor.
 I had an almost overwhelming number of decisions to make and things to learn in a short period of time.